uswds/uswds-site/pages/patterns/select-language/selected-content.md

             Français<br/>
             Pусский</li>
             <li>Consider including the English label for the language after the common, native language name if this approach has been validated by user testing.</li>
+            <li>Use a label like "Featured content in additional languages" or "Selected content in additional languages" as the last entry of the menu to link to the landing page for your additional language content.</li>
           </ul>
         </div>
       </div>